jdmonin/JSettlers2/doc/Database.md

   - To check mount flags, use the command `mount -v`
 - Make a directory within that one, for example:
   `mkdir -p /home/jeremy/jsettlers/sqlite-tmp`
-- When starting the server, give sqlite that directory name *before* the `-jar` parameter:
+- When starting the server, give sqlite-jdbc that directory name *before* the `-jar` parameter:
   `java -Dorg.sqlite.tmpdir=/home/jeremy/jsettlers/sqlite-tmp -jar JSettlersServer-...`

-### If your database server is some other type
+### If your database server isn't a type listed above

-Although only MySQL, PostgreSQL, and SQLite are tested and developed for, the server may work with other database software.
-If you can create the database and its tables and indexes, then test for needed functionality by starting the JSettlers server once with the `jsettlers.db` parameters described above and this at the end of its command line:
+Although only MariaDB, MySQL, PostgreSQL, and SQLite are tested, JSettlers may work with other database software.
+Create the database and its tables and indexes, then test for needed functionality by starting the JSettlers server once with the `jsettlers.db` parameters described above plus this at the end of its command line:

-	-Djsettlers.test.db=Y
+`-Djsettlers.test.db=Y`

-You should be OK to use your DB if output ends with: `* All required DB tests passed.`
+You should be OK to use your DB if output ends with:
+`* All required DB tests passed.`

 If output does not include `User database initialized`, check your `jsettlers.db` parameters (driver, jar, username, password, url).